berry-cs/sinbad/tutorials/racket/bikeshare2-trips.md

 To get started, provide complete data definitions for each of the following (be sure to include examples and templates).

 1. Locations: a structure `loc` with latitude and longitude -- you should have this already from a previous activity.
 2. Users are *either* a daily purchaser, represented by a string "Customer" or a subscriber, who has a gender ("Male" or "Female") and a year of birth.
-You should recognization that you need a data definition for an itemization that starts off something like this:
+You should recognize that you need a data definition for an itemization that starts off something like this:

         ;; A User is either:
         ;;  - "Customer"